jfrog/project-examples/gradle-examples/README.md

 Sample project that uses the Gradle Artifactory Plugin to deploy Android application(apk) and library(aar) to Artifactory.

 Compatible with Android gradle plugin version 3.0.x

+### gradle-android-library-ci-server
+Sample project that uses the Gradle Artifactory Plugin to deploy Android library(aar) to Artifactory using one of the [Artifactory CI clients or plugins](#gradle-example-ci-server).

 ### gradle-cache-example
 Simple copy of the `gradle-example` project with modified configuration to use Artifactory as an external